dianapatrong/DE101_SQL_Assignment/Exercises/Exercise4/README.md

 If this is the case we won't load those orders  into our new normalized `orders` table.

-> NOTE: Consider this for all the other tables that use the `order_id` column
+> NOTE: Consider this for all the other tables that use the `order_id` column.
 > i.e. The `review` table contains information about all orders disregarding the previous condition, to load the data into the
 > normalized review table you will have to filter out all those orders that do not comply with the previous stated rule.

-## 7. A review can only score one order_id
+## 7. A single review can only score one order
-If one `review_id` has information for more than one `order_id` we are going to load only the review information for the first `order_id` when ordering in ascending order.
+If a review has information for multiple orders we are going to load only the review information for the first `order_id` displayed when ordering the `order_id` in ascending order.

 ![Review data](../../documentation_images/review_order_id.png)